Arbery killers get life in prison; no parole for father, son

 The guilty verdicts against the men handed down the day before Thanksgiving prompted a victory celebration outside the Glynn County courthouse for those who saw Arbery’s death as part of a larger national reckoning on racial injustice.

 All three men were also convicted of aggravated assault, false imprisonment and criminal attempt to commit false imprisonment.
-Maximum prison terms for those counts range from five to 20 years.
-The judge was likely to allow those additional penalties to be served simultaneously with the life sentences for murder.
+Travis and Greg McMichael were each sentenced to an additional 20 years for aggravated assault.

-The McMichaels grabbed guns and jumped in a pickup truck to chase the 25-year-old Arbery after spotting him running in their neighborhood outside the Georgia port city of Brunswick on Feb.
+The McMichaels grabbed guns and jumped in a pickup truck to chase Arbery after spotting him running in their neighborhood on Feb.
 23, 2020.
 Bryan joined the pursuit in his own truck and recorded cellphone video of Travis McMichael firing close-range shotgun blasts into Arbery as he threw punches and grabbed for the weapon.

 The killing went largely unnoticed until two months later, when the graphic video was leaked online and touched off a national outcry.
 The Georgia Bureau of Investigation took over the case from local police and soon arrested all three men.